Interact2Ar: Full-Body Human-Human Interaction Generation via Autoregressive Diffusion Models: Experimentation

 \textbf{Implementation details.} The cooperative denoiser uses 8 transformer blocks with 8 attention heads (latent dimension 512, feed-forward dimension 1024) for the motion encoder and both body and hand pose heads, while the trajectory head uses 4 blocks with 4 heads (latent dimension 256, feed-forward dimension 512).
 For diffusion steps, the full model uses 1000 steps with DDIM-50 sampling, while the autoregressive version achieves the best empirical results with only 10 steps.
 All models were trained for 5000 epochs using EMA and AdamW (learning rate $1 \times 10^{-4}$, weight decay $2 \times 10^{-5}$, batch size 128).
 Additional implementation details are provided in the Supplementary materials.

 \textbf{Evaluation Metrics.} We adopt the widely used metrics \cite{guo2022generating} for measuring generation quality and textual alignment: R-Precision (R-Prec.), Frechet Inception Distance (FID), MultiModal Distance (MM Dist), Diversity, and MultiModality (MModality).
 To quantitatively evaluate the adaptive nature of our model, we employ the Peak Jerk (PJ) and Area Under the Jerk (AUJ) metrics from \cite{barquero2024seamless} to assess the smoothness transitioning from different states.
 We generate 64 sequences of 8 temporally concatenated motions each and calculate the PJ and AUJ across the complete sequences, implementing concatenation through inpainting for models lacking native support.
+Following Inter-X, all metrics are calculated per interaction rather than per individual to faithfully evaluate the quality of the interactions.

 \textbf{Full Body Evaluation.} As we experimentally show in \cref{tab:robustness}, the original evaluator from Inter-X has serious limitations in recognizing degradation in the interactions.
 It maintains the same performance even when serious degradation is applied to the trajectory or when the trajectories of the individuals are swapped.
 To address this, we retrained the original evaluator using only joint positions instead of rotations to minimize bias and improve evaluation quality~\cite{meng2025rethinking}.
 Given the importance of the global position of an individual with respect to another, we opt to use global joint coordinates instead of relative.
 To enhance the interpretability of full-body evaluation, we train three distinct evaluators for different body components: one for all joints (as in the original benchmark), one for body joints only, and one for hand joints only.
 In \cref{tab:robustness}, we can observe that our new evaluators recognize and penalize much more serious degradations than previous evaluators.